imagej/imagej.github.io/_pages/develop/intellij.md

 1. Choose {% include bc path='Run|Edit Configurations'%} from the menu
 2. Click the Plus icon and choose Application
-3. In the Name field, type "/about"
+3. In the Name field, type ImageJ
 4. Type "net.imagej.Main" for the Main class
 5. For "Use classpath and JDK of module" select "imagej" from the list
 6. Click OK
-7. Choose {% include bc path='Run|Run "/about"'%} from the menu
+7. Choose {% include bc path='Run|Run ImageJ'%} from the menu

 The project automatically builds before launching, so it may take a little while the first time.